arunasrivastava/LifeExpectancyVisualizer/README.md

 Feel free to delete these instructions for your final README.md file and to make your GitHub repository public if you would like others to be able to see it.

 # Introduction
-Our main question is how life expectancy changes across the U.S under factors like gender, race, and income distribution.
+Our main question is how life expectancy changes across the U.S and the greater world under factors like gender, race, and income distribution.

 This question is important in acknolwledging the disparities in the U.S and how they can impact the health of disadvantaged groups.